rowaidsayyed/About-me/README.md

 ### javascript
-I used a while loop to check  user input using `prompt` then i used if else to see if the answer equall to yes or no to decide what the output will be
+I used a while loop to check  user input using `prompt` then i used if else to see if the answer equall to yes or no to decide what the output will be I used array to save many values together.

 ### CSS
 i add some colors for the background and the texts and add some margines and paddings